radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 >[!note]
 >The Main Control Panel saves the last mode (Expert or Standard) it was in when you log out and returns to this mode automatically when you log back in.
 The mode is saved on a per-role basis.

-## RadiantOne Built-in Monitoring and Alerts
+## Monitoring from the Main Control Panel

-RadiantOne includes built-in monitoring and alert capabilities and can also be monitored by external [third party monitoring tools](#external-monitoring-options-with-third-party-tools).
+RadiantOne includes built-in monitoring capabilities and can also be monitored by external [third party monitoring tools](#external-monitoring-options-with-third-party-tools).

-### Monitoring from the Main Control Panel

 The Main Control Panel provides a view of RadiantOne nodes deployed.
 When RadiantOne is deployed in a cluster, the state of services running on all nodes is visible in the Overview section of the Dashboard tab.
 In the Intranode Health section you can see the connectivity across all nodes.